 - Teamwork is another important addition, since IT graduates will often find themselves working closely with many people on a day-to-day basis.

 Job roles and career areas you could work in

 Many companies hire graduate developers, and some use freelance developers.
 You may find there are opportunities for you to become self-employed at an early stage in your career.

+Work experience and brushing up on skills such as commercial awareness and resilience will boost your employability.
 IT graduates who are interested in alternative career paths may wish to consider translation.
 Experienced developers will know many computer languages, and many of the same techniques can be applied to learning a foreign language.

-- computer sales support
+- computer sales support worker

-- database admin
+- database administrator

-- software testing
+- software developer

 - IT consultant

 What do IT graduates go on to do?